brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * I never hiked with a headlight.
 Headlight hiking should be for emergencies only.
 Scheduling night hikes to push more miles is asking for trouble in my view.
 * I used hiking poles.
+This is critical to protect your knees.
+There were also some down sections that I'm not sure I could have navigated without poles.
 * I only had three falls.
 In my experience, if I found myself tripping much this meant that (a) I was tired and/or under-caloried and should stop for a snack break (b) I was moving too quickly (c) I was not focused on my footing.
 I heard some people on the trail